What Is A Prefab Home?

 The word “prefab” refers to how and where the home was constructed, not the style, which means there are multiple types of prefab homes you can consider.

-Manufactured homes: Also known by the outdated term “mobile homes,” manufactured homes are built and transported in complete sections before being assembled on the home site.
+Manufactured homes: Also known by the outdated term “mobile homes,” manufactured homes are built entirely in the factory before being transported to the site where they'll rest.
 Manufactured homes must adhere to strict building codes laid out by the U.S. Department of Housing and Urban Development (HUD).
-Rocket Mortgage® does not offer financing on manufactured homes.
+We offer financing for manufactured homes that are on a permanent foundation and attached to land as real property.

 Kit homes: Similar to modular homes, a kit home is assembled from precut pieces and can be assembled by the homeowners themselves.
 Rocket Mortgage® does not offer financing on kit homes.